 This practice can also be used when you seemingly don’t have any stories to pitch.
 If there’s nothing newsworthy happening at your business, reach out to local media members and offer to be a resource on any stories they may be working on.
 While it may not immediately result in a mention for your B2B company, it will put you at the top of their mind the next time they need a source.
 Remember, positioning your business and associates as thought leaders in your industry is one of the primary goals of securing media coverage.

 Carefully Include Newsjacking

 In the era of social media, there’s always breaking news stories circulating.
-Whether it’s something that’s happening far away or right in your own city, these trending topics present opportunities for your firm to capitalize on the popularity of a story and be a part of it.
+Whether it’s something that’s happening far away or right in your own city, these trending topics present opportunities for your company to capitalize on the popularity of a story and be a part of it.
 However, it must be done quickly.
 Outside of continuing narratives like the upcoming presidential election, trending news stories come and go in a few days.
 Wait too long to be a part of the story and it will be old news at that point.

 This is also a practice that should be done delicately.
 Take the COVID-19 outbreak, for example.
-There are certainly chances for your firm to pitch a related story to the media, but remember that this is a pandemic that has claimed the lives of more than 100,000 people in just the United States and should not be taken lightly.
+There are certainly chances for your B2B business to pitch a related story to the media, but remember that this is a pandemic that has claimed the lives of more than 100,000 people in just the United States and should not be taken lightly.